looooongChen/tfAugmentor/README.md

 To begin, instantiate an `Augmentor` object and pass a dictionary of tensors to it.
 These tensors should have the same 4-D shape of `[batch, height, width, channels]`.

+- all images processed by the same tfAugmentor object will be kept synchronised, in other words, the same transform will be applied
+- the signature should be complete, but only the terms appear in 'image' or 'label' arguments will be processed
+- all processed images should have the same size

+If you have different sized images or wanna apply 'unsynchronised' tranformations, just create multiple tfAugmentor objects and use them one after another

 To preserve the consistence of label/segmentation maps, the corresponding dict key should be pass to `label` as a list.

 ```python